shishir28/eDukaan/README.md

 # eDukaan
-E-Commerce Application with limited capabilities.
+Placeholder for E-Commerce Application with limited capabilities.
 Not for production use.